NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 authenticated by TSIG.
 Signed zones MUST be handled normally by nameservers, and their contents MUST NOT be DNSSEC-validated.

+Catalog zones reveal the zones served by the consumers of the catalog zone.
+It is RECOMMENDED to limit the systems able to query these zones.
+It is RECOMMENDED to transfer catalog zones confidentially [@!RFC9103].

+Consumers of catalog zones hand complete administrative control over what zones are served from the configured name servers by the consumer, to the "owner" (producer) of the catalog zone content.

 # IANA Considerations

 ## TIMESTAMP RR type